Scoyou/zalantha/README.md

 Website for the Knights of Zalantha LARP.

 ## Dev setup
-Site is hosted on netlify and using EmailJS for email service.
+Site is hosted on Vercel and using EmailJS for email service.
 Images are hosted in S3 served via AWS CloudFront.

 ### Getting Started